-This blueberry cake frosting recipe is a fun and unique way to add color and flavor to your baked goods.
-While it has a somewhat soft texture due to the cream cheese in it, it still pipes wonderfully on cakes and cupcakes.
-It'd also make for a great filling in a cookie sandwich.
-Relatedly, I could literally eat it on its own by the spoonful, too. 😋
+This blueberry cream cheese frosting recipe is a flavorful and unique way to add purple color and the taste of fresh blueberries to your baked goods.
+While it has a somewhat soft texture due to the cream cheese in it, it pipes beautifully on cake layers, cupcakes, and more.

 Classic flavors like almond frosting exist for a reason - they are timeless.